-Personal computing power is getting smarter, smaller and more mobile.
+Personal computing power and data capturing is getting smarter, smaller and more mobile.

 At its annual Google I/O developers’ conference, Google announced the launch of some new smartwatches that will let you check out the weather, text messages, commute times and other useful information without having to whip your phone out of your pocket.